sap-tutorials/Tutorials/tutorials/cp-cf-install-cliplugin-html5/cp-cf-install-cliplugin-html5.md

 ![listed plugins](./cfplugins.png)

 > This list shows you all the new commands you added to the CLI.
-E.g., now you can run `cf deploy` and `cf mta` from the command line.
+E.g., now you can run `cf html5-list` and `cf html5-push` from the command line.

 [DONE]
 [ACCORDION-END]